 The rule is applied in the frontend as below:

 An important thing you should remember is that the rules may take an hour to become available.
 Therefore, you need to make sure to allow enough time for it to get into the system.
 Moreover, let’s test rules to guarantee their correct working.
 Otherwise specified, price rules are automatically processed with other system rules each night.
 As new rules are added, Magento recalculates the prices and the priorities accordingly.

-This is a tutorial about how to create a Catalog price rule for the whole website of Magento 2.
+This is a tutorial about how to create Magento 2 catalog price rules for the whole website of Magento 2.
 It means that this rule will be applied to all store views of a store on a website.
 Therefore, it is impossible for store owners to set up a catalog price rule for each store view.
 To solve this drawback of Magento, you need to install an extension called Catalog Price Rule per Store View so that you can offer different promotions for various store views of a store.

 This module allows the admin to set up different prices for the same product on each Magento store view and supports setting up base currency per store view easily.

 - Set up different prices, special prices and tier prices for a product per store view of Magento 2 store